Introduction to Python#

 names

-We can do something similar with a pure function.
+We can do something similar with a pure function, which works with copies of the arguments instead of modifying them directly.

 def remove_last_from_list_pure(input_list):